anthonyzhdong/anthonyzhdong/README.md

 ## Hi there 👋 I'm Anthony

-🎓 I'm currently studying Computer Science at the University of Otago
+🎓 I'm a Computer Science Graduate from the University of Otago

-🌱 Exploring AI applications with Python
+💼 Currently looking for Software Engineer or Developer roles

-🔭 Developing a blackjack and a personal portfolio project using React.js
+🔭 Developing a workout tracker using JavaScript, MySQL and Python

+📫 Open to collaborate and connect!

 <!--
 **anthonyzhdong/anthonyzhdong** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.

 Here are some ideas to get you started:

+🌱 Exploring AI applications with Python

 - 🔭 I’m currently working on ...
 - 🌱 I’m currently learning ...